WRITING THE APPLICATION

 While some banks won't do it, others will agree to put the name of the refugee in the “Re” field.
 So “Re: the private sponsorship of Ali Hamed Naqvi” (or whatever the name is), using the same spelling as on the UNHCR card.

 Again, we can provide a sample copy of one these letters so you know what they look like.
+And there's a copy of RSTP's guide to this bank letter, above.

 Step nine: Put together the Proof of Funds document